Detecting the flavor content of the vacuum using the Dirac operator spectrum: Introduction

-On the other hand, nonperturbative lattice QCD can provide first-principles information about $\rho(\lambda)$ {which has been shown to be renormalizable~\cite{DelDebbio:2005qa,Giusti:2008vb}}, while it is challenging to be precise {and accurate enough to provide the flavor information of the vacuum}.
-First of all, one must use the overlap fermion~\cite{Chiu:1998gp} or the projected Domain-wall fermion~\cite{Brower:2012vk} to obtain $\rho(\lambda)$ accurately at $\lambda\sim0$~\cite{Fukaya:2010na,Fukaya:2009fh,Cossu:2016eqs}, but at the expense of $\cal O$(10) or more computer time than that of the standard Wilson-like discretization of $D\!\!\!\!/$ which breaks chiral symmetry explicitly.
-At the same time, one needs to solve the smallest eigenpairs (eigenvalue and corresponding eigenvector) of $D\!\!\!\!/$, count $n(\lambda)$ and extract $\rho(\lambda)$ accurately.
-This is $\cal O$(100) more expensive than the cost of a standard quark propagator.
+On the other hand, non-perturbative lattice QCD can provide first-principles information about $\rho(\lambda)$ which has been shown to be renormalizable~\cite{DelDebbio:2005qa,Giusti:2008vb}, while it is still challenging to be precise and accurate enough to provide the flavor information of the vacuum.
+First of all, one has to use the overlap fermions~\cite{Chiu:1998gp,Liu:2002qu} or the projected Domain-wall fermions~\cite{Brower:2012vk} to obtain $\rho(\lambda)$ accurately at $\lambda\sim0$~\cite{Fukaya:2010na,Fukaya:2009fh,Cossu:2016eqs}, but at the expense of $\cal O$(10) times or more computer time than that of the standard Wilson-like discretization of $D\!\!\!\!/$ that breaks chiral symmetry explicitly.
+At the same time, one needs to solve the smallest eigenpairs (eigenvalues and the corresponding eigenvectors) of $D\!\!\!\!/$ to extract $\rho(\lambda)$ precisely.
+This is $\cal O$(100) times more expensive than the cost of a standard quark propagator calculation.
 Thus the stochastic method has been proposed to provide some estimates of $\rho(\lambda)$~\cite{Cichy:2013gja,Engel:2014cka,Engel:2014eea,Cossu:2016eqs}.

-During investigations in the last decade, the near-zero $D\!\!\!\!/$ eigenpairs have been found to be extremely beneficial in lattice QCD calculations of the correlators to improve the signal-to-noise ratio using low-mode substitution (LMS) for the noise grid source~\cite{Li:2010pw,Yang:2015zja,Liang:2016fgy}.
-These low modes tend to saturate the long-range parts of hadron correlators and are useful in calculating quark loops with the noise estimator needed only for the high modes~\cite{Gong:2013vja}.
-In this work, we solve the low-lying eigenpairs of the chiral fermion directly, and then present the result of the spectrum $D\!\!\!\!/\ $ with the smallest statistical uncertainty to date on 2+1 flavor physical quark mass ensembles at two lattice spacings.
+During investigations in the last decade, the low-lying $D\!\!\!\!/$ eigenpairs have been found to be extremely beneficial in lattice QCD calculations of correlators to improve the signal-to-noise ratio using the low-mode substitution (LMS) algorithm for the noise grid source~\cite{Li:2010pw,Yang:2015zja,Liang:2016fgy}.
+These low modes tend to saturate the long-range parts of hadron correlators and are also useful in calculating quark loops together with the noise estimation for the high modes~\cite{Gong:2013vja}.
+In this work, we solve the low-lying eigenpairs of the chiral fermion directly, and then present the result of the spectrum density $\rho(\lambda)$ with the smallest statistical uncertainty to date on $2+1$-flavor physical quark mass ensembles at three lattice spacings, and determine the chiral condensate and the pion decay constants for both the $\rm SU(2)$ and $\rm SU(3)$ cases.
+We also try to extract other sea information such as the quark masses.